Vladfed92/kottans-frontend/README.md

 ## Intro to HTML & CSS

-Fore me it was good time for refresh my memory, was fun)
+For me it was good time for refresh my memory, was fun)

 ## Responsive Web Design

-Take new good knowlage about responsive design adn cool practice by games :)
+Take new good knowledge about responsive design and cool practice by games :)

 ## HTML & CSS Practice

-Wont new 100+ lines in CSS? no problem, popup without JS will halp you with it) For me it was new and good practice, ecpacialy with discovered a new property in input tag (checked + .popup)
+Need new 100+ lines in CSS? no problem, popup without JS will help you with it) For me it was new and good practice, especially with discovered a new property in input tag (checked + .popup)